w3c/wai-intro-wcag/content/faq.md

 {% include_cached toc.html type="end" %}
 {:/}

-## What about the September 2023 updates? {#Sept2023}
+## What is getting updated in September 2023? {#Sept2023}

 _We will update this section throughout September 2023._

 On 21 September, we published an update to WCAG 2.1.
 The update:
 * Adds informative notes to success criteria 4.1.1 Parsing.
 More information is under [Why is success criteria 4.1.1 Parsing obsolete](https://www.w3.org/WAI/standards-guidelines/wcag/faq/#parsing411).
-* Incorporates existing 'errata' that are mostly minor wording corrections.
+* Incorporates existing errata that are mostly minor wording corrections.
 The changes are listed in the [WCAG 2.1 changelog](https://www.w3.org/TR/WCAG21/#changelog).

 You can link to the latest version or specific versions of WCAG 2.1:
 * For the latest version of WCAG 2.1: [https://www.w3.org/TR/WCAG21/](https://www.w3.org/TR/WCAG21/)